Groundbreaking Graduate Student Nominations

 Nomination and Selection Process

-A call for nominations will be issued once a year during the fall semester.
-Faculty members are encouraged to nominate eligible students whom they advise/mentor.
-It is particularly helpful for the nominator to provide the context for the research, scholarly, or creative accomplishments that form the basis for the nomination.
-Nominations submitted by faculty members or administrators other than the student’s advisor are also permitted; however, they must include adequate information about the nominee’s research, scholarly, or creative accomplishments on which the selection committee can base their decision.
+- Nominations submitted by faculty members or administrators other than the student’s advisor are also permitted; however, they must include sufficient information about the nominee’s research, scholarly, or creative accomplishments for the selection committee to make an informed decision.

 Recognition